Superrehtard/old_diaspora_wiki/Installing-on-CentOS-Fedora.md

 *This page assumes that you're reasonably capable of installing packages in CentOS/Fedora using Yum and that you've compiled software for linux before.*

+This page basically covers how to use the upstream sources to build required software.
+An alternative way base on rebuilding RPM:s is available her [[RPM installation on Fedora]]

 ## Installing Prerequisites

 You'll need to grab make, gcc-c++ to compile Ruby and some gems.
 You'll also need to get zlib-devel and openssl-devel for adding support for these libraries into Ruby.
 Lastly, now is a good time to get ImageMagick as well.